 On August 15, 2018, the Halifax Cycling Coalition conducted an intercept survey on South Park Street.
 What is an intercept survey you ask?
 To conduct the survey we intercepted people on the sidewalk on South Park Street and asked them four questions:

 More than 20 volunteers helped to collect more than 900 survey responses.
 The survey was designed in partnership with the Dalhousie Transportation Collaboratory (Dal TRAC).
-Stay tuned for results and for more surveys to be conducted in the future.

 In June 2018, the Nova Scotia Health Authority published a study titled Establishing a Baseline: Active Transportation and Health Indicators in the Halifax Region.
 At the beginning of the report, Nova Scotia’s Medical Officer of Health, Dr. Trevor Arnason is quoted as saying: